Foods To Eat in the Second Trimester - Baby Chick

 Share

 Women often say the second trimester is the easiest of the three.
-The nausea and vomiting, food aversions, mood fluctuations, lack of energy, and all of the other not-so-great aspects of pregnancy that you may have gone through in the first three months have come to an end (or are fading and will end soon).
+The nausea and vomiting, the food aversions, the mood fluctuations, the lack of energy, and all the other not-so-great aspects of pregnancy you may have gone through in the first three months come to an end.6 (Or they’re fading and will end soon.)

-At this point, you have also had some time to adapt to the changes your body is going through.
-Your belly will now start expanding at a much faster pace.
-Your hormones will likely give you a sense of happiness and energy and make you feel more like yourself than in the first three months.
-You’re also most likely to experience that “pregnancy glow” during the second trimester.
-This makes it a perfect time to start planning the baby’s room, celebrate with a baby shower, make arrangements at work for maternity leave, take a vacation (who wouldn’t love a babymoon?), and—most important—focus on superb nutrition.
-You should eat some specific foods during the second trimester to benefit both the baby and yourself.
+At this point, you’ve also had some time to adapt to the changes your body is going through.
+Your belly will now start expanding at a much faster pace.7 Your hormones will likely give you a sense of happiness and energy and make you feel more like yourself than you did in the first three months.6 You’re also most likely to experience that “pregnancy glow” during the second trimester.8 This makes it a perfect time to start planning the baby’s room, celebrate with a baby shower, make arrangements at work for maternity leave, take a vacation (who wouldn’t love a babymoon?), and — most importantly — focus on superb nutrition.
+There are some specific foods you should eat during the second trimester to benefit both the baby and yourself.

-Although you did not need additional calories to support your developing baby in the first trimester, you do need some extra energy now.
-Your baby’s growth is about to take off!
-However, as I mentioned earlier, you don’t need to eat for two (contrary to that old saying).
-Throughout this trimester, you need roughly 340 calories a day in addition to your regular daily calorie intake.1 These extra calories will help provide the extra nutrients your growing baby and body need in the second trimester.
+Although you didn’t need additional calories to support your developing baby in the first trimester, you need some extra energy now.9 Your baby’s growth is about to take off!10 However, you don’t need to eat for two (contrary to that old saying).11 Throughout this trimester, you need roughly 340 calories a day in addition to your regular daily calorie intake.1 These extra calories will help provide the extra nutrients your growing baby and body need in the second trimester.

 1. Get Your Vitamin B12